couldbejake/fast/README.md

     requests - but as <b>fast</b> as possible Asynchronous multi-threaded requests via concurrently linked queues.

-    The best template for any fast web scraper.
+    A template for fast web scrapers
   </p>